Improved Landside Access — Three Recommendations for All Sizes of Airports to Improve the Passenger Experience

 Much thought is put into landside access when construction projects alter the usual flow of vehicles in and around an airport.
-Nobody wants a delay while trying to get to their flight, and keeping travelers on time during construction activities is critical.
+Nobody wants a delay while trying to get to their flight, and keeping travellers on time during construction activities is critical.
 The same is true for daily airport operations.
 Airports that provide an efficient, easy trip from home to terminal not only enhance convenience but contribute to overall airport efficiency and passenger satisfaction.

 Based on experience working with airports of all sizes, here are three recommendations to improve landside access at your airport for better traffic flow, safety, and passenger experience: